 From February 2012 – To be clear, the recent settlement of a lawsuit by 20 residents of Ubly Michigan with major wind developers is private and undisclosed.
 Anyone pointing to a single reason for the settlement on this particular case is speculating.

 Wind Farms Impact Property Values

-In a case in England in 2008 a homeowner prevailed in a lawsuit with her local government.
-Jane Davis was told she will get a discount on her council tax because her £170,000 ($268,000) home had been rendered worthless by a wind turbine 1,000 yards away.
+In a case in England in 2008, a homeowner prevailed in a lawsuit with her local government.
+Jane Davis was told she would get a discount on her council tax because her £170,000 ($268,000) home had been rendered worthless by a wind turbine 1,000 yards away.